mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/runtime-security.md

 ## 4 Does My Mendix App Comply with the OWASP Top 10?

 The Mendix Runtime protects your application and data according to your model, wherein the Mendix Cloud handles security at the infrastructural level.
 The Mendix Runtime takes care of most known security threats (OWASP top 10) out of the box, as the functionality where most common security mistakes take place is abstracted away from developers.

-Mendix has compiled a [few best practices](https://docs.mendix.com/howtogeneral/bestpractices/best-practices-security-and-improvements-for-mendix-applications) to keep your Mendix application safe from attackers.
+For more information on keeping your Mendix application safe from attackers, see [Best Practices for Mendix Application Security](https://docs.mendix.com/howtogeneral/bestpractices/best-practices-security-and-improvements-for-mendix-applications) in the Mendix documentation.

 ## 5 How Does My Mendix App Support Multi-Tenancy?